triciajam/undp/README.md

 Visualize the relationship between EI profitability and fiscal revenue in a useful way.

 ######Components
-* data: .csv files provided by UNDP (/raw)
+* the data: .csv files provided by UNDP (/raw)
-* R script: used to process .csv files into a .json file used by the web page (ei.R)
+* an R script: used to process .csv files into a .json file used by the web page (ei.R)
-* JSON file: contains the data used by the web page, with an entry for each country (eidata.json)
+* a JSON file: contains the data used by the web page, with an entry for each country (eidata.json)
-* index.html: web page that reads in eidata.json and displays the data
+* the web page: web page that reads in eidata.json and displays the data (index.html)

 ######Additional Libraries
 * D3.js  - Javscript visualization library